Course of Study

 Students should take a dissertation proposal seminar either in ASH or in a program that is most relevant to students' field of study.

 Stage II.
 Department Comprehensive Examination

 After completing most of their coursework, and generally by the fall of their third year, students take an oral comprehensive examination.
 The exam consists of an oral examination in two areas: a list of core books and articles that our program considers to be foundational to the field of Sociology of Education and a list of readings, both theoretical and empirical, in an area of the student's specialization.

 Once a student has passed the comprehensive exam, they advance to candidacy.
 At this point, they focus on preparing a dissertation proposal, which is approved by the student's dissertation committee and then by two outside readers during an oral dissertation proposal defense.
 Generally, the proposal is written and reviewed by the end of the third year of full-time doctoral study.

-During this stage the candidate will collect and analyze the data required for the dissertation, complete the writing of the dissertation, and have a final oral examination (which includes the dissertation committee members and two outside readers) on the content of the dissertation as well as on the areas of sociology and educational sociology in general.
+During this stage the candidate will collect and analyze the data required for the dissertation, complete the writing of the dissertation, and have a final oral examination.
 This stage ordinarily takes one to two years when attendance is full-time.